-Learn how to macerate strawberries with sugar and vanilla.
-Serve the strawberries with whipped cream.
+Learn how to macerate strawberries with granulated sugar.
+Serve the strawberries with whipped cream or use them to top other desserts.

 Check out more simple ways of enjoying these wonderful berries: Strawberry Mascarpone Dessert, Romanian Strawberry Foam, or Strawberry and Rhubarb Compote.